redis-developer/redis-developer.github.io/docs/develop/java/getting-started/index.md

 ```

 :::info INFO
 Redis Stack unifies and simplifies the developer experience of the leading Redis modules and the capabilities they provide.
-Redis Stack bundles five Redis modules: RedisJSON, RedisSearch, RedisGraph, RedisTimeSeries, and RedisBloom.
+Redis Stack provides the following in addition to Redis Open Source: JSON, Search, Time Series, and Probabilistic data structures.
 [Learn more](/create/redis-stack)
 :::